How To Tell Dog & Coyote Tracks Apart (4 Signs to Look For)

 By Jordyn Alger

 It can be alarming to spot an animal track you don’t recognize, especially if there is a chance that the track belongs to a coyote.
 Coyotes live in abundance across the United States, and they are capable of adapting to almost any habitat.
 While they prefer open wilderness, they can also thrive in urban areas.
-No matter where you live in the United States, it is possible that a coyote lives there, too.
+No matter where you live in the United States, a coyote may live there, too.
 That is why it is vital that you can tell the difference between coyote tracks and dog tracks.

 You can determine whether a track belongs to a coyote or a dog in several ways.
 In this article, we will look over the key differences between both prints and provide advice on how to avoid conflict with coyotes.